petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 You might occasionally need to investigate successful builds and  review their logs.
 As mentioned earlier, if the image build is successful, the staging resource group that contains the logs will be deleted as part of the cleanup.
 To prevent an automatic cleanup, though, you can introduce a `sleep` after the inline command, and then view the logs as the build is paused.
 To do so, do the following:

-1. Update the inline command by adding **Write-Host / Echo “Sleep”**.
+1. Update the inline command by adding **Write-Host / Echo "Sleep"**.
 This gives you time to search in the log.
 1. Add a `sleep` value of at least 10 minutes by using a [Start-Sleep](/powershell/module/microsoft.powershell.utility/start-sleep) or `Sleep` Linux command.
 1. Use this method to identify the log location, and then keep downloading or checking the log until it gets to `sleep`.